babelouest/glewlwyd/docs/GETTING_STARTED.md

 Read the full [documentation](EMAIL.md).

-#### Webauthn scheme
+#### WebAuthn scheme

-The Webauthn Schema implements authentication based on the [Webauthn API](https://w3c.github.io/webauthn/).
+The WebAuthn Schema implements authentication based on the [WebAuthn API](https://w3c.github.io/webauthn/).
 This allows users to authenticate to Glewlwyd using physical devices: Android phones, Yubikeys, etc.

 Read the full [documentation](WEBAUTHN.md).